muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/How to write thesis.md

 - Know ur place in the world.
 - Know what has been done.. what's out there in the world.

-trick: think of upsidedown christman tree start with general stuff building block of trees are paras e.g. first para can be about representations in NNs becomes more specific as we go down
+trick: think of upsidedown christmas tree start with general stuff building block of trees are paras e.g. first para can be about representations in NNs becomes more specific as we go down